 Bill Gates, Co-founder, Microsoft

-DIGIFIN represents a strategic link in digital finance between industry, academia, financial regulators and policy makers to promote sector vibrancy, resiliency and integrity through leadership, advocacy, research and education.
+The Digital Finance Institute is a not-for-profit organization representing a strategic link in digital finance between the cloud accounting industry, academia, financial regulators and policy makers to promote sector vibrancy, resiliency and integrity through leadership, advocacy, research and education.

-DIGIFIN provides advisory services and develops capacity-building programs for industry, regulators, market players and affected members of the digital finance market.
+The DFI provides advisory services and develops capacity-building programs for industry, regulators, market players and affected members of the digital finance market.
+The DFI is an advocate for greater participation for women in financial technology.

-DIGIFIN provides support for peer learning and capacity building for members to coordinate efforts and share knowledge and experiences on digital finance.
-DIGIFIN facilitates public-private dialogue and engagement to identify and mitigate barriers to financial inclusion.
+The DFI provides support for peer learning and capacity building for members to coordinate efforts and share knowledge and experiences on digital finance.
+The DFI facilitates public-private dialogue and engagement to identify and mitigate barriers to financial inclusion.